-To complete an eligibility review, we will need an eligibility letter (in the case of applicants for listing of shares and GDRs), a substantially complete draft of the prospectus or other document, completed checklists (see the UKLA Checklists section of our website) and (if applicable) our review fee (again, see the Fees section of our website).
+To complete an eligibility review, we will need an eligibility letter (in the case of applicants for listing of shares and GDRs), a draft of the prospectus or other document, completed UK Listing Rule checklists and (if relevant) Prospectus Regulation Rule cross-reference lists (see the Markets Checklists section of our website) and (if applicable) our review fee (again, see the Fees section of our website).

-Where the applicant is seeking a premium listing it must appoint a sponsor and we would expect the sponsor to submit all documents to us and be our point of contact throughout the process.
+Where the applicant is seeking a premium-listing in a category that requires a sponsor, it must appoint a such sponsor and we would expect the sponsor to submit all documents to us and be our point of contact throughout the process.

-After we receive your submission, we will ring you to acknowledge receipt and to notify you of the staff we have allocated to your case.
+Documents should be submitted via the Electronic Submission System (ESS).
+After we receive your submission, we will ring you to acknowledge receipt and to you will be notifiedy you of the staff we have allocated to your case.
 Our staff will then start work, and will observe (except in exceptional circumstances) the guidelines on timings published on our website.